News & Announcements

 Notices and disclaimers

-This site is owned and operated by Katy Chayka, MN Master Naturalist Volunteer and native plant enthusiast, with collaborator Peter M. Dziuk, noted imaginographer and long time native plant advocate, and contributions from Cindy Hoffmann at USDA/NRCS and John Thayer (more about us).
-We are seeking additional qualified collaborators—please contact us if you are interested.
+This site is operated by Katy Chayka, MN Master Naturalist Volunteer and native plant enthusiast, with collaborator Peter M. Dziuk, noted imaginographer and long time native plant advocate, and other contributors (more about us).

 There are no guarantees that info here is 100% correct, but we do our best to prevent inaccuracies.
 If you do find any errors in plant information or identification, please let us know about it.